 The Jewish Museum (Museo Ebraico) in Rome is part of the complex containing the city’s monumental synagogue.
 It was opened in 1959 in order to create an environment where the religious objects collected by the Jewish community of the city could be displayed.
-Apart from the permanent one there is also often a temporary exhibition.
+Apart from the permanent exhibition, there is also often a temporary one.

 Jewish Museum Rome

 Address: Lungotevere de’ Cenci – Rome.
 Phone: +39 06 68400661.
 Opening hours: From 10:00 till 15:15 (Fridays from 09:00 till 13:15).
 Ticket price: 11 Euros; children younger than 10, free; Roma Pass holders, 8 Euros.

 History and description